-Waste management is all about how to dispose of all the things you don’t want.
-Where most think Waste Management – FNG is thinking Sustainable Materials Management.
+Waste management is all about how to dispose of the things you don’t want.
+Where most think Waste Management – FNG is thinking Sustainable Materials Management!

 First Nation Growers believe everyone has the right to live and work in a clean environment.
-Because of remoteness and in some cases low incomes, many indigenous communities feel they have none to limited options to safely and securely improving their waste management and collection methods.
-FNG Community Garden Farming Co-op Facilities through our commitment to each project sustainable materials management practices bring improvements to the health of the communities that we work within and the creation of a safer healthier place to live and work.
+Because of remoteness and in some cases low incomes, many indigenous communities feel they have limited to no options to safely and securely improving their waste management and collection methods.
+FNG Community Garden Farming Co-op Facilities bring improvements to the health of the communities that we work with by creating a safer and healthier place to live and work.
+Our commitment to each project is achieved using sustainable materials management practices.
 Ultimately, the goal of our FNG recycling program is to maximize the recyclability of our community garden farming materials.

 Composting is a basic FNG sustainable waste management practice that converts any volume of accumulated organic waste into a usable product.
 Organic wastes are broken down by microorganisms in a heat-generating environment.
 This process will reduce the waste volume, along with destroying harmful organisms, and create a marketable product in the process.
 Composting is a process by which organic wastes are broken down by microorganisms, generally bacteria and fungi, into simpler forms.
 These microorganisms use the carbon in the bi-product as an energy source.
 The degradation of the nitrogen-containing materials results in a much more uniform product creating a soil amendment that FNG makes use of in our vertical grow rooms.
 Advantages of composting include reduction of waste volume, elimination of heat-killed pests, and the generation of beneficial and marketable materials.
 Adding compost to soil increases organic matter content, in turn, improves many soil characteristics and allows for the slow release of nutrients for crop use for subsequent years.

 Recycling and waste management is an implemented resource management system, not a waste management system.
-Today the approach that is considered a “best practice” is to view recyclables as commodities managed under a resource management system consistent with management frameworks such as “sustainable materials management” and “zero waste.”
+Today, the approach that is considered “best practice” is to view recyclables as commodities managed under a resource management system consistent with management frameworks such as “sustainable materials management” and “zero waste.”